Udayraj123/DBMSLab-CS345/A4 - Time tables/Readme.md

 	12 common courses found in MA - had one entry each for BTech and MSc (with same rooms) 1 Actual Conflict for CS526 - CSE.pdf says 2204, while Institute says L4, >> taking Institute one

-	Significance of these 7 duplicates-
-		CE552	C	4G3
+	Significance of these 7 duplicates (now removed from slotbased.csv)- CE552	C	4G3
 		CE616	C	4001
 		EE657	E1	L1